Heart Inflammation

 Medicines can cause side effects that may lead to myocarditis, pericarditis, or both.
 These include:

-• Benzodiazepines, known as tranquilizers, such as lorazepam and diazepam
+• Benzodiazepines, also known as tranquilizers

 Research for your health